Matheshv98/MjolnIR/README.md

 ---
 ## ✏️ Author's Note

-This project was developed independently, without external funding or institutional support.
-It evolved from a matplotlib-based interactive plotting tool I created I created and later I converted it to MjÖlnir (Pyqt based) with the help of AI tools like Gemini 2.5 flash and Deep seek-R1.
-It was a personal tool to simplify my own data analysis workflow, and now it is available for other users.
+This project was developed independently, without external funding.
+It evolved from a matplotlib-based interactive plotting tool I created and later I converted it to this (MjÖlnir) Pyqt based tool with the help of AI tools like Gemini 2.5 flash and Deep seek-R1.
+It was a personal application to simplify my own data analysis workflow, and now it is available for other users.

 ---